 stupidly thought would protect me if need be (all the regret…).

 *A/N: it is to be said, though, that while the people at that parish acted nice, some of them pointedly asked why I was there long after Mass was over.
-Could be, combined with what he would say, that they were whispering about me behind my back, about “that woman over there.”
+Could be, combined with what he would say, that they were whispering about me behind my back, about “that woman over there” like I was some prostitute.
 Maybe they were part of it.
 Who knows.